mjtalaska/Handwritten-Characters-CVAE/README.md

 # Handwritten-Characters-CVAE
 Handwritten character generator using Conditional VAE.
+Created as an imporvement to the Handwritten Character VAE project, this one creates images of handwritten characters of better quality.

 ## Dataset